 Karch Kiraly is probably the most talented and overall best volleyball player ever.
 Not only was he widely successful on the court, but also he transitioned into beach volleyball and was dominant, earning himself some praise also as one of the best beach volleyball players ever.
-But here, let's focus on Kiraly's glories indoor.
+But here, let's focus on Kiraly's glories indoors.
 Kiraly was successful at every point at his volleyball career, from his teenage years playing high school volleyball all the way to his coaching career, after retirement.
 Kiraly was a fierce competitor, with a desire to win above all else.
 The combination of his mindset with the talent of a once-in-a-lifetime player are why he is considered to be the best volleyball player in history.
 Kiraly established himself as a winner early in his career, only losing 5 games in four years as a student-athlete at UCLA.
 While taking his team to three national titles, Kiraly also earned All-American honors all his four years.

 Never being the tallest player on the court, Giba made up with intelligence, leadership, energy, and physicality.
 Those characteristics made him into one of the best volleyball players in history, and helped him inspire his teammates and his country.
-There is no better word to describe Giba, if not "winner".
-To understand why he was so important in the history of volleyball, and why he is so high in the "Top 5 Men's Indoor Volleyball Players" list, remember that he has won: 3 Olympic Medals, 3 World Championships Gold medals, 4 World Cup medals, and nothing less than 12 World League medals.
-Also keep in mind that in most of those wins, he was the team's leader and center piece.
+There is no better word to describe Giba, if not "a winner."
+To understand why he was so important in the history of volleyball, and why he is so high in the "Top 5 Men's Indoor Volleyball Players" list, remember that he has won: 3 Olympic Medals, 3 World Championships Gold medals, 4 World Cup medals, and 12 World League medals.
+Also keep in mind that in most of those wins, he was the team's leader and centerpiece.
 Truly, Giba is one of the best to ever do it, and deservingly, he was inducted into the International Volleyball Hall of Fame.

-Much like Giba, Sergio Santos, or Serginho, was an important part of maintaining Brazil as a volleyball powerhouse, and in creating an almost unbeatable squad during much of the 2000's.
+Much like Giba, Sergio Santos, or Serginho, was an important part of maintaining Brazil as a volleyball powerhouse, and in creating an almost unbeatable squad during much of the 2000s.
 A well rounded volleyball team has a balance between offense and defense.
-While Giba was Brazil's offensive pilar, Sergio Santos was the main piece of the defensive system of a team that has won everything.
-How good Serginho's defense can be seen through his many, many individual awards in categories such as Best Libero, Best Digger, and Best Receiver.
+While Giba was Brazil's offensive pillar, Sergio Santos was the main piece of the defensive system of a team that has won everything.
+Serginho's defense can be seen through his many, many individual awards in categories such as Best Libero, Best Digger, and Best Receiver.
 But Sergio is also not short of glories of his team, he played up to the age of 40 with the Brazillian national team, winning countless medals, and played beyond his 40's at the club stage, still as a crucial player to every team he was part of.
 What made Serginho a special player, besides his defensive talents, was his dynamism, being able to create good offensive situations when necessary.

 With one of the longest and most consistently successful careers in volleyball history, Sergey Tetyukhin is unquestionably a sport legend.
 Sergey's time with the Russian National team started early.
 He was part of the team that was crowned U21 World Champion in 1995, and just a year later he would join the senior team, going to his first Olympic Games, taking the biggest stage in sports at only 21.
 From 1996 until 2016, Tetyukhin competed in every edition of the Olympics, winning four medals on the way.
 Before the 2012 Olympics in London Sergey had still not achieved the ultimate goal and won an Olympic Gold medal.
 At 36, many saw this as his last opportunity to reach the highest place on the podium.
 Russia made it to the final against the favorites, the Brazilians.
 It seemed unlikely that Tetyukhin would win his Gold medal, especially after Brazil opened a 2 set advantage and had the chance to end the game.
 Somehow, the Russians came back, and Tetyukhin had achieved his career's greatest success.
 Still, he was not done, and came back for his 6th and final Olympic Games in 2016.

 The power of his spikes and what he accomplished with it is what makes Steve Timmons one of the best volleyball players of all time.
 One of the best and most talented offensive weapons in volleyball history, Timmons was part of the American generation that won two consecutive Olympic Gold medals.
 Alongside Karch Kiraly and others, Timmons is part of the reason why the United States has a tradition in volleyball, and is considered one of the sport's powerhouses.
 Known as a merciless and strong spiker, Timmons took pride in having an unstoppable spike, a part of his game that really worked on to get to a high level.
 Besides having three Olympic medals, Timmons is also a World Champion, winning the title with the United States in 1986.
 During his time playing volleyball Timmons was also recognized for his talents with individual awards.
 Probably the most important award in his career, Steve was chosen as the MVP of the 1984 Olympics, when he took home his first gold.
 In addition to that, he was selected as the FIVB's Best Blocker, and chosen as America's best men's volleyball player by the USOC.
-Part of a generation that will never be forgotten by the volleyball world, Steve Timmons stapled his name as one of the sport's greatests.
+Part of a generation that will never be forgotten by the volleyball world, Steve Timmons stapled his name as one of the sport's greatest.